New DnD Psion Class Updated in Latest Unearthed Arcana

 Below are all the key features that the new Psion class has access to.

-• Telekinetic Propel: As a bonus action choose one Large or smaller creature within 30 feet.
-Roll a Psionic Energy Die.
-The target must succeed on a Strength saving throw or be pushed or pulled (your choice) a number of feet equal to 5 × the number rolled.
-The die is only expended if the target fails the saving throw.
+- Telekinetic Propel.
+As a Bonus Action, choose one Large or smaller creature other than you that you can see within 30 feet of yourself.
+The target must succeed on a Strength saving throw or be moved 5 feet straight toward you or straight away from you.
+Alternatively, you can roll one Psionic Energy Die when you take this Bonus Action, and the distance moved is equal to 5 × the number rolled.
+The die is expended only if the target fails the saving throw.

 You learn the Mage Hand cantrip.
 You can cast it without somatic components and with the spectral hand being invisible